 A valid Carnegie Mellon ID will give you access to the university's athletic facilities and equipment.

-Merit and New Horizon Learning Opportunities
+Merit Learning Opportunities

 Thanks to a strategic partnership with Merit Network and the Keystone Initiative for Network Based Education and Research (KINBER), Carnegie Mellon University employees may receive a discount on Merit’s professional learning and cyber security certification courses.